perusio/drush-cache-warmer/README.md

     drush cache-warmer --updated-last='-2 days' --parallel=20 --crawler-service-uri=http://crawl.example.com/cache-warmer --timeout=15 --hub-pages-file=hub_pages.txt http://example.com

-There's a **new** option `--crawler-service-uri` that specifies the URI if the **crawler** to be used for hitting the list of URIs in batches of 20, i.e., making 20 parallel requests.
+As you can see there's a **new** option `--crawler-service-uri` that specifies the URI if the **crawler** to be used for hitting the list of URIs in batches of 20, i.e., making 20 parallel requests.

 The parallel crawler is implemented as a web service allowing for the crawler to be pluggable.
 There's a *default* crawler provided relying